McGrawCenter/mirador/README.md

 ### Collections

-#### ?manifest=...&catalog=1
+#### ?manifest=...&catalog=true
-If a collection manifest is loaded with the manifest URL parameter, you optionally may also add 'catalog=1' to load each manifest individually and to load the first manifest in a window by default.
+If a collection manifest is loaded with the manifest URL parameter, you optionally may also add 'catalog=true' to load each manifest individually and to load the first manifest in a window by default.

 https://mcgrawcenter.github.io/mirador/?manifest=https://iiif.library.ucla.edu/collections/ark%3A%2F21198%2Fz1vb25zg&catalog=1

 The catalog parameter can also be a comma separated list of manifest indexes to open by default

 https://mcgrawcenter.github.io/mirador/?manifest=https://iiif.library.ucla.edu/collections/ark%3A%2F21198%2Fz1vb25zg&catalog=1,5,8

+#### ?manifest=...&instructions=true

+Add an initial item to the collection that is instructions on using Mirador

 ### Targets
 As a simple alternative to implementing the Content State API, we have the target parameter